 It is recognised that some of the measures recommended in the guideline may not be immediately achievable by some existing and smaller sites.
-It is recommended that all sites strive for best practice via continuous improvement, which can be approached via your TSA Action Plan.
+It is recommended that all sites strive for best practice via continuous improvement.

 Building design and upgrade